ImperaLuna/veridion_product_deduplication_challenge/README.md

 ### Approach:
 #### Understanding the data and cleaning it (featuring a plot twist)

+Sadly we are lacking enough information about the dataset and its usage, so below are more like educated guesses of what should we do rather than an actual "best-in-case" approach:

 #### Mistakes were made early:

 * **Initial assumption:** I approached this as a vendor-centric problem, treating products from different domains as